 Step by Step Instructions

-- Identify your instrument of sabrage.
+- Identify your implement of sabrage.
 There are sabers made specifically for sabering Champagne bottles, but you can also use a chef’s knife, a butter knife, or even a spoon.
-Any blunt object with enough force will do the job.
-We’ve even seen metal credit cards before.

 - Remove your Champagne bottle from the ice bucket and quickly pat it dry to remove any excess water.